top of page

 Eligibility: All high school students are eligible to apply.

-Application Deadline: Applications typically close in February (Applications are accepted on a first come, first served basis).
+Application Deadline: Applications typically close in February (applications are accepted on a first come, first served basis).

-Dates: July 6–July 20, 2024 (Session I) | July 20–August 3, 2024 (Session II)
+Dates: July 6–July 20 (Session I) | July 20–August 3 (Session II)

 Cost: California Resident - $6,050 | Out of State Resident - $7,050 (Application fee: $80)

-You will work on independent research, computer lab assignments, and collaborative team projects.
-Together with your team, you'll be tasked with creating a comprehensive business plan from the ground up, culminating in a presentation of your plan at the end of the session.
-B-BAY is also tailored to prepare you for the college admission process.
-You'll interact with undergraduates and admission advisors from Berkeley and other institutions, gaining insights into college life and the application process, including how to craft a compelling UC personal statement and college application essay.
-You’ll be awarded a UC Berkeley Business Academy for Youth Certificate of Completion, signifying your achievements throughout the program.
+B-BAY annually welcomes 50 students from around the globe to explore business concepts at Berkeley.
+Through learning experiences led by Berkeley Haas professors and corporate guest speakers, you'll explore the essentials of business formation and development.
+You will work on independent research, computer lab assignments, and team projects.
+You'll work with your team to create a business plan from the ground up, culminating in a presentation of your plan at the end of the session.
+B-BAY also prepares you for the college admission process.
+You'll learn how to craft a compelling UC personal statement and college application essay.
+You’ll be awarded a UC Berkeley Business Academy for Youth Certificate of Completion at the end.

 Location: This program is 100% virtual with live, interactive workshops.